abhijithvijayan/AR-ZombieWorld/README.md

 # Zombie World
-An Augmented Reality Zombie Forest structure with dataset as a book-cover-image built using Unity and Vuforia
+An Augmented Reality Zombie Forest structure with dataset as a regular image(a book-cover) built using Unity and Vuforia

 ![Screenshot](Assets/MyAssets/screenshot.jpg?raw=true "Screenshot")